 - Social sharing buttons

 - Image galleries (with rotating images, lightboxes, etc.)

-- Language translation plugins (e.g. you can instantly change your site’s content from English to German)
+- Language translation (e.g. you can instantly change your site’s content from English to Italian)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)